Orange County Breathalyzer Machine

 - Mouthpiece release feature eliminates operator contact with a used mouthpiece

-- Easy operation, with mouthpiece powering the instrument “on” and “off”
+- Easy operation, as the mouthpiece powers the instrument “on” and “off”

 The equipment used to perform accuracy checks and calibrations is referred to as “calibration equipment” and the manufacturer provides everything needed to maintain the accuracy of this testing device.